Team Science

 A Team Science Perspective is More than the Sum of its Parts

 Inspired by the National Institutes of Health (NIH) vision to use medical discoveries in service of better health, the Stanford Department of Medicine has incorporated a team science approach into a growing number of our programs and initiatives.
-By leveraging the expertise offered by our distinguished researchers, clinicians, and faculty, and fostering new forms of collaboration, we can take on the most complex medical problems and make substantial contributions to patient health on a global scale.
+With the expertise of our distinguished researchers, clinicians, and faculty, and by fostering new forms of collaboration, we can take on the most complex medical problems and make substantial contributions to patient health on a global scale.
 Read about some of our groundbreaking programs as we expand our team science footprint.

 A Multidisciplinary Approach to Women's Health

-The Stanford Women’s Health and Sex Differences in Medicine (WHSDM, pronounced “wisdom”) Center conducts innovative, multidisciplinary research on women’s and gender minority persons’ health, encompassing biology and every medical discipline across the entire lifespan.
-The Center also folds a Team Science approach into its educational component of Stanford University courses and public events.
+The Stanford Women’s Health and Sex Diversity in Medicine (WHSDM, pronounced “wisdom”) Center conducts multidisciplinary research on women’s and gender minority persons’ health, encompassing biology and every medical discipline across the entire lifespan.
+The Center also folds a team science approach into its educational component of Stanford University courses and public events.

 New Antiviral Drug Discovery Center at Stanford